mdeyanov83/learning/FastAPI_tutorial/README.md

     - fastapi-users[sqlalchemy] -> for handling authentication and authorization
     - imagekitio -> handle images and videos
     - uvicorn[standard] -> Web server in python, to serve the fastAPI application
     - aiosqlite -> database interaction

+### Create environment file
+* .env

+Used to store sensitive credentials